-Project Approach and Work Plan
+4.2 Project Approach and Work Plan

-The Proposal must include:
+The Proposal must include

-- (a) A brief description of your understanding of the work, including potential issues involved and challenges to be addressed. - (b) A detailed outline of the project approach and methodology - (c) A detailed work plan, including steps to be taken and tasks to be completed as well as a detailed timeline. - (d) A clear description of milestones and deliverables - (e) Project controls including quality assurance measures and measures and contingency plans to ensure the proposed timeline will be met.
+- A brief description of your understanding of the work, including potential issues involved and challenges to be addressed - A detailed outline of the project approach and methodology - A detailed work plan, including steps to be taken and tasks to be completed as well as a detailed timeline - A clear description of milestones and deliverables - Project controls including quality assurance measures and measures and contingency plans to ensure the proposed timeline will be met

-Project Budget (Estimated Fees and Expenses)
+4.3 Project Budget (Estimated Fees and Expenses)

-- (a) The proposal should provide an estimated project budget with a reasonable level of detail that include, at a minimum. - (b) Hourly and/or daily rates for each team member or class of team members (including subcontractors), and rates for travel time, if any or different - (c) Flat rates for particular services (where applicable) - (d) Any other rates, charges, or discounts - (e) Number of hours/days for each team members on any given task (in general, any task that requires more than 3 days of work or costs more than \$3,000, whichever is lower, requires a separate line of description and estimated hours/days). - (f) Payment schedules (e.g., payment due upon completion of work or installment payments based on a fixed timeline or stages of work under a logical sequence (the latter is preferred where practical)). - (g) Amounts must be stated in actual dollars and cents, exclusive of Goods and Services Tax (GST), and expressed in Canadian funds.
+The proposal should provide an estimated project budget with a reasonable level of detail that include, at a minimum

+- Hourly and/or daily rates for each team member or class of team members (including subcontractors), and rates for travel time, if any or different - Flat rates for particular services (where applicable) - Any other rates, charges or discounts - Number of hours/days for each team members on any given task (in general, any task that requires more than 3 days of work or costs more than \$3,000, whichever is lower, requires a separate line of description and estimated hours/days). - Payment schedules (e.g., payment due upon completion of work or installment payments based on a fixed timeline or stages of work under a logical sequence (the latter is preferred where practical)).

+Amounts must be stated in actual dollars and cents, exclusive of Goods and Services Tax (GST), and expressed in Canadian funds.
 The Proposal should include an outline of the preferred billing arrangements, if any, and may include a description of a standard invoice.
-The proposal should also identify whether the proponent will charge an administrative/management fee (if yes, the percentage (the administrative/management fee, where justified, may not exceed 10% of the project budge (excluding GST and disbursements/expenses)). - (h) All expenses/disbursements will be based on estimate and subject to approval of the project manager if a Proponent is selected to enter into a contract with NTI. - (i) Inuit Firms registered on NTI's Inuit Firm Registry will receive an adjustment (Inuit Firm Adjustment) of 20% on the fees and expenses component of the proposal.
-In order to receive the Inuit Firm Adjustment, proposals must include information of the Proponent's ownership structure.
+The proposal should also identify whether the proponent will charge an administrative/management fee (if yes, the percentage (the administrative/management fee, where justified, may not exceed 10% of the project budge (excluding GST and disbursements/expenses)).

+All expenses/disbursements will be based on estimate and subject to approval of the project manager if a Proponent is selected to enter into a contract with NTI.

+Inuit Firms registered on NTI's Inuit Firm Registry will receive an adjustment (Inuit Firm Adjustment) of 20% on the fees and expenses component of the proposal (all registered Inuit Firms, regardless of the level of Inuit ownership, will receive the same level of adjustment).
+In order to receive the Inuit Firm Adjustment, proposals must include information of the Proponent's Inuit Firm registration status.
 Proposals must also include details concerning all sub-contractors, including the fees and expenses attributable to the subcontractor.
 The Inuit Firm Adjustment will not be applied to any portion of the proposal where the work is to be subcontracted to a non-Inuit firm.
 The Inuit Firm Adjustment may be applied to proposals made by non-Inuit firms with respect to any portion of the proposal where the work is to be subcontracted to an Inuit firm.

-Use of Inuit Labour
+4.4 Use of Inuit Labour